Sub-SH/MFAMigration/README.md

 ## Requirements
 The script requires a CSV file with three columns of data: id, UPN, and displayName.
 This CSV can be downloaded from specific Entra groups (export users) or created manually.

-The script should be ran under the context of a user with privileges to add uers to on-prem AD groups.
+The script should be ran under the context of a user with privileges to add users to on-prem AD groups.
 It will prompt for Entra authentication, which should be a user with at least a user or group admin role.

 Powershell 7 with the following modules:
 - ActiveDirectory